sirech/homepage2/src/pages/articles/2023-08-12-my-approach-to-taking-notes/index.md

   <img src="./images/cover.png" alt="Taking Notes" />
   </figure>

 Taking notes is kind of like flossing but for the corporate world.
-Essential but often overlooked.
-We all know we should do it more, but we don't.
+It's essential yet frequently overlooked.
+We all know we should do it more, but we let other things get in the way.

 Good notes are helpful in *pretty much* every possible situation.
 Let's say you want [to give feedback](../a-method-to-give-feedback/).